 R Plot Color

-In this article, you’ll learn about colors in R programming.
+In this article, you will learn about colors in R programming.
 More specifically, different colors names used in R, plots using color HEX and RGB values, and built-in color palettes in R.

 We can specify the name of the color we want as a string.
 Let us look at an example.